lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

   * Their geographic ward

-  * A ward for members who are deaf and hard of hearing who live within its boundaries
+  * A ward for members who are deaf or hard of hearing who live within its boundaries

-  * A ward that hosts a group for members who are deaf and hard of hearing who live within a geographic area specified by the stake president or Area President
+  * A ward that hosts a group for members who are deaf or hard of hearing who live within a geographic area specified by the stake president or Area President

 In this situation, an individual or family’s records may be in one unit, and they may be out-of-unit members in another.
-For example, part of a family may have their records in a unit for the deaf and hard of hearing, and they may be out-of-unit members in their geographic unit.
-For more information, see 33.6.5.
+(See 33.6.5.)

 Members who are deaf or hard of hearing may virtually attend wards or groups organized for those who are deaf or hard of hearing outside of the members’ geographic area.
-They may do so even if their records are not in that unit.
-Before attending virtually, they should contact the bishop of the ward and inform him of their desire to attend.

 33.6.12